 - Top pharma M&As dominated by MNCs buying into India; Sun breaks the mould

 - How will Sun-Ranbaxy look like at the end of the story

 - Daiichi Sankyo couldn’t manage Ranbaxy; company is now moving to better hands, ...

-Piramal Enterprises Ltd. (formerly Piramal Healthcare Ltd.) is an industrial conglomerate.
-It operates in health care, life science, private equity and information management sectors.
-The company was founded in 1988 and is based in Mumbai, Maharashtra.
+Piramal Enterprises Ltd. (formerly Piramal Healthcare Ltd.) is an industrial conglomerate with business focuses in healthcare and financial services.
+In health care segment it offers pharma solutions, consumer products, imaging, bio-orthopaedics and phytomedicines.
+The company was incorporated in 1947 and is based in Mumbai, Maharashtra.